 For visitors to Jersey it’s great because you don’t need a car to get to the tourist attractions.
 Even on a bank holiday and Sunday there were still plenty of buses running in all directions.
 And with a variety of passes and tickets to choose from, it doesn’t have to be expensive either.

-One trip we used the buses for was to Tamba Park.
+One trip we used the buses for was to Tamba Park (which is now closed as of July 2019).
 This is a newer attraction, which lots of the children in the hotel had raved about.
 The prices were so cheap – £3.95 for kids and £4.95 for adults, I thought it was worth checking out.